skomyshan/population_shifts/README.md

 ### Machine Learning Model

-The image below will help guide us through the entire project
+The image below will help guide us through the entire project including the machine learning model that we intend to use.
+This model will likeley be a supervised

 ***Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
 - Takes in data in from the provisional database